qianmingduowan/AIM2020-bokeh-BGNet/README.md

   journal={arXiv preprint arXiv:2011.02242},
   year={2020}
 }
-If you have any issues, please contact mingqian@nuist.edu.cn
+If you have any issues, please contact mingqian@nuist.edu.cn.